jyotiyadav94/Data-Science-Roadmap/HR Round/Introduction.md

 * I value the opportunity to educate my peers on the benefits of machine learning models and algorithms.
 Guiding colleagues in building intelligent algorithms that transform and enhance our business is a responsibility I am keen to take on.

-# 6. What do you know about the company / Why do you want to work for Hodlie ?
+# 6. What do you know about the company / Why do you want to work for CARTIF ?

 I understand that CARTIF, established in 1994 and located in the Boecillo Technology Park in Valladolid, Spain, is a prominent Technology Centre dedicated to applied research.
 It operates as a Foundation, which provides a stable and mission-driven governance structure.
 CARTIF’s main goals are to identify technological needs, develop R&D-based knowledge, support technological innovation in industry—particularly among small and medium-sized enterprises (SMEs)—and disseminate R&D and innovation outcomes.